kubos/kubos/docs/Linux_on_iOBC.md

-#Linux on the ISIS iOBC
+#KubOS Linux on the ISIS iOBC

 [Overview](#overview)